What, When and Where

 Samples

 Here are some sample problems from past (related) exams.
 If a topic above is not represented in the practice exams below, you are still responsible for questions on that topic (i.e. there can/will be questions on the topics above that do not have corresponding practice problems in the exams below).
 However, most of the design-based problems you will see on the exam are represented in the practice exams below.
 Be sure to go over the topic list above and ensure you are ready.
-Most exams use the encoded method of state machine design, while we have focus on 1-hot, and will do so on the final.
+Most exams below use the encoded method of state machine design, but we will test you on the 1-hot approach.

 - Practice Exam 1